MTSU-Fall-2023-Database-managment/Sylvia_API/README.md

 ## Building the UI

-To build the UI open the Sylvia_UI folder in Visual Studio Code, Open a terminal, and run 'node .\index.js'
+To build the UI open the Sylvia_UI repo and follow that README.

 <hr>